ADDA-js/learn-js/week1/notes_w1.md

 If they younger than 18, alert them they can't vote.

-**Bonus**
+**Challenge**
-First ask the user if they are registered to vote.
+Ask the user if they are registered to vote.
 If yes continue with the first part.
 If no, redirect the user to the website to register in New York.

 ### EX2 - 5 minutes
 Comparisons compare two things, give you an answer as a boolean value.
 Let's dig into some examples